Lomatium canbyi

 Lomatium canbyi is a species of flowering plant in the carrot family known by the common name Canby's biscuitroot (lúukš in the Sahaptin language and qeqíit in the Nez Perce language).
-It is native to the Pacific Northwest of the United States and northeast California, where it grows in sagebrush-covered plateau habitat and barren flats.
+It is native to the Pacific Northwest of the United States and northeast California, where it grows east of the Cascade ridge in sagebrush-covered plateau habitat and barren flats.

+Description

-It is a perennial herb growing up to about 25 centimeters tall.
-It lacks a stem, producing erect leaves and inflorescences from ground level.
-The leaves are up to 15 centimeters long and divided into many highly divided leaflets.
-The inflorescence is topped with a dense umbel of whitish flowers.
+Lomatium canbyi is a perennial herb with flower stalks up to about 25 centimeters tall.
+It lacks a stem, producing compound leaves and inflorescences from ground level.
+The hairless leaves are up to 15 centimeters long and divided into many highly divided leaflets usually with a glaucous or slightly bluish color.
+The leaves are often held parallel to and close to the ground.
+The inflorescence is stout and is topped with a dense compound umbel up to 6 cm wide, composed of many small white flowers with dark anthers.
+The primary umbel (involucre) has no bracts and the secondary umbel (involucel) has narrow bractlets that wither to become inconspicuous as the flower ages.

+Uses

 The Klamath and Modoc peoples use the roots of this plant as food.